dudikunal/Subpixel-Aware-Hyperspectral-Image-Classification-Using-ETAP-Guided-Autoencoder-and-Vision-Transform/README.md

-# ETAP-Guided Dual-Stream Autoencoder and Vision Transformer Fusion for Subpixel-Aware Hyperspectral Image Classification
+# Knowledge-Embedded Representation Learning via Attribute Profiles and Transformer Fusion for Hyperspectral Image Classification

-This repository provides the official PyTorch implementation of **ETAP-Guided Dual-Stream Autoencoder and Vision Transformer Fusion**, a novel hybrid architecture for robust **Subpixel-Aware Hyperspectral Image (HSI) Classification**.
+This repository provides the official PyTorch implementation of **Knowledge-Embedded Representation Learning via Attribute Profiles and Transformer Fusion**, a novel hybrid architecture for robust **Subpixel-Aware Hyperspectral Image (HSI) Classification**.
 This framework integrates spatial-spectral enhancement using **Extended Threshold-Free Attribute Profiles (eTAP)** with a dual-stream autoencoder and **Vision Transformer (ViT)** to capture both local unmixing cues and global contextual dependencies.

 ---